How are Irregular Employees' Public Holiday hours entitlement calculated?

 Therefore, irregular employees will be paid for public holidays on 4 occasions:

-To demonstrate what this means, take a look at the below example:
+To demonstrate what that means, take a look at the below example:

 How are these hours calculated?